-The Figone's Olive Oil Company tasting room on the square in downtown Sonoma offers complimentary tasting daily, and during harvest, you can watch the milling process.
+The Figone's Olive Oil Company tasting room on the square in downtown Sonoma offers complimentary tasting daily, but if you'd like to get in and out within a certain time frame, you can book a 30- to 60-minute Large Group Tasting for $10 per guest.
+If you're there during the olive harvest, you can watch the milling process.

-Their elegant bottles, olive wood products, and bath and body products named “Three Sisters Grove” after their three daughters, make the perfect gift or memento from your visit to Sonoma Valley.
+Figone's elegant bottles, olive-wood products, and bath and body products (the latter named “Three Sisters Grove” after their three daughters) make the perfect gift or memento from your visit to Sonoma Valley.

-Jordan Vineyard & Winery often heralds their annual olive oil release with parties and similar fanfare as a new wine vintage.
+Jordan Vineyard & Winery often heralds its annual olive oil release with parties and similar fanfare as a new wine vintage.

 Written by Sonoma Insider Carey Sweet.